pupperemeritus/gsoc_blog/projectproposal/index.md

 ### Lomb Scargle Power Spectrum

-With the help of scipy.signal.LombScargle, this class creates the power spectrum.
+Using our own implementation of Press and Rybicki's fast Lomb Scargle power spectrum.
 Handles input of one light curve.
-Helper functions that allow creation of PSD from timearray, eventlists and light curve iterables must be created.
+Helper functions that allow creation of PSD from timearray, eventlists and light curve iterable must be created.
 And must perform validity checks and normalisation(leahy/absolute rms/fractional rms).

 Class parameters